es4nchez/webserv/README.md

 # webserv
 HTTP server in C++ 98

-Première ébauche de plan :

-- Regarder commment gérer les socket en cpp98 et regarder ce qu'on peut utiliser

-- Créer une fonction qui crée un socket et le bind sur un port spécifique.
-La fonction attendra des connexions entrantes.

-- Créer une fonction qui prends les connections entrantes et lis les data de la socket.
-Elle parse la requête HTTP et détermine la réponse appropriée

-- Créer une fonction qui envoi la réponse au client, avec les corrects HEADERS et le BODY de réponse.

-- Le tout dans une boucle while qui attends les connections pour y répondre
+Roadmap :

+- Create a function that creates a socket and binds it to a specific port.
+The function will wait for incoming connections.
+DONE
+    - specify the port to bind ( now its 8080 by default)

+- Create a function that takes incoming connections and reads the data from the socket.
+It parses the HTTP request and determines the appropriate response DONE

+- Create a function that sends the response to the client, with the correct HEADERS and BODY of response.
+DONE

+- All this in a while loop that waits for connections to respond DONE

 - Time to testing

+Translated with www.DeepL.com/Translator (free version)